Categories

 • How long will fat intolerance last?
 It varies.
 Many improve over weeks, but some find certain foods remain triggers long-term.

 • Why do I get diarrhoea after gallbladder removal?
-Sometimes it’s temporary adjustment; persistent watery diarrhoea can be bile acid diarrhoea which is treatable and should be assessed.
+Sometimes it’s a temporary adjustment; persistent watery diarrhoea can be bile acid diarrhoea, which is treatable and should be assessed.

 FAQs